openlilylib/scholarly/annotate/README.md

 } Accidental bf
 ```

-These footnotes will be engraved to the lilypond score as usual.
+These footnotes will be engraved to the LilyPond score, by LilyPond, as usual.
 Note that they are not acknowledged by
 LaTeX if/when the annotations are typeset later in that manner.

 ## LaTeX-Specific Code